 It’s a little unusual to see a group of hikers on this section and for a moment I wondered if they might be doing the full length of the 68 mile Backbone Trail.
 I asked how they were doing and one of them casually replied, “Doing great — we’re just headed down to the Sandstone Peak parking lot…”

-At this junction, to get back to Sandstone Peak (and their car), they needed to turn left (east).
+At this point, to get back to Sandstone Peak (and their car), they needed to turn left (east).
 Instead, they turned right and headed down the Chamberlain Trail.
+One of the three hikers suspected they had gone in the wrong direction, but wasn’t able to convince the others.

 The good news is they only had gone about a mile down Chamberlain from the Tri Peaks Trail junction.
 This put them about 2.5 miles from Sandstone Peak and about 4 miles from their car.
 It was around noon and the weather was good.
 If they had no route-finding issues on the way back they would probably still have time to do Sandstone Peak.
 They just would be doing more of an End of the Year adventure than they planned.